 Other flowering shade plants for zone 7 include:

 - Japanese Anemone (Anemone x hybrida)

 - Virginia Sweetspire (Itea virginica)

 - Solomon’s Plume (Smilacina racemosa)

 - Lily of the Valley (Convallaria majalis)

 Zone 7 Shrub Plants That Tolerate Shade

-Oakleaf hydrangea (Hydrangea quercifolia) is a great shrub for shade because it adds interest to a garden all year round.
+Oakleaf hydrangea (Hydrangea quercifolia) is a great shrub for shade because it adds interest to a garden year-round.
 Large clusters of white flowers appear in late spring or early summer, then gradually turn pink in late summer.
-The large leaves turn a wonderful reddish-purple color in the fall, and the attractive bark is visible in the winter.
-Oakleaf hydrangea is native to Southeastern North America, and varieties with single or doubled blossoms are available.
+The large leaves turn a wonderful reddish purple color in the fall, and the attractive bark is visible in the winter.
+Oakleaf hydrangea is native to southeastern North America, and varieties with single or doubled blossoms are available.